The subtle statistics of the distance ladder: On the distance prior and selection effects: Case study I: CosmicFlows-4

 \subsubsection{Redshift selection}

 Sec.~\ref{sec:sel_z} shows that the multiplicative correcting factor for the case of redshift selection exactly cancels the effect of a power-law distance prior regardless of the value of $k$, and is unity for $k=-1$.
-The upshot is that the uniform-in-$\mu$ prior assumed by CF4 is correct in this case, so that $H_0 \approx 75~\kmsecMpc$.
+The upshot is that the uniform-in-$\mu$ prior implicitly assumed by CF4's maximum-likelihood fit is correct in this case, so that $H_0 \approx 75~\kmsecMpc$.
+This is the same equivalence between redshift selection and volume selection in the $\sigma_z\rightarrow0$ limit that we saw before.